-The rules adopted by the FCC on March 3, 1997 for the national satellite radio broadcast service also require that the Company complete frequency coordination with Canada and Mexico.
-There can be no assurance that the Company will be able to coordinate use of this spectrum or will be able to do so in a timely manner.
+The rules adopted by the FCC on March 3, 1997 for the national satellite radio broadcast service also require that the Company complete frequency coordination with Mexico.
+The United States government and Canada have completed frequency coordination.
+There can be no assurance that the Company will be able to coordinate use of this spectrum with Mexico or will be able to do so in a timely manner.